watchingwhileusleep/x-request-id-middleware/README.md

 Open your NGINX configuration file
 (typically located at /etc/nginx/nginx.conf or /etc/nginx/sites-available/default) and modify it to add the X-Request-ID header.
-You can use the $request_id variable, which NGINX generates for each request.
+You can use the $x_request_id variable, which NGINX generates for each request.

 Example NGINX configuration: